 Vitamin D testing explained

 The most accurate way to find out how much vitamin D is in your body is through a simple blood test.
 A small sample of blood is taken, usually from a vein in the arm, to measure the amount of 25‐hydroxyvitamin D (25‐OHD).
-This is the major circulating form of vitamin D in the body and can help determine whether your body’s vitamin D level is adequate or deficient.
+This is the major circulating form of vitamin D in the body and can help determine whether your body’s vitamin D level is adequate or insufficient.

 What will a vitamin D test tell me?